 We don’t have a confirmed title for the third film just yet, but producer Amy Pascal has confirmed that that it will have the word “home” in it somewhere, as did the previous two outings.

-So far, fans have had a few stabs at guessing the title with suggestions including Home Run, Work From Home and perhaps the most likely answer so far, Homesick – which could tie in with the fact the film will most likely see Peter Parker on the run.
+So far, fans have had a few stabs at guessing the title with suggestions including Home Run, Work From Home and Homesick – which could tie in with the fact the film will most likely see Peter Parker on the run.

 What will happen in the third Spider-Man movie?

-The casting of Jamie Foxx’s Electro and Benedict Cumberbatch’s Doctor Strange very much fuelled this fan theory, with the latter potentially guiding Peter Parker through the multiverse as a mentor of sorts.
+The return of Alfred Molina’s Doctor Octopus, Jamie Foxx’s Electro and Benedict Cumberbatch’s Doctor Strange very much fuelled this fan theory, with the Sorcerer Supreme potentially guiding Peter Parker through the multiverse.

 Given that Sony and Marvel’s new deal currently only extends to one more solo movie, it could also be that the film will have to give a reason for Peter leaving the MCU after that.
 We’re calling multiverse shenanigans again.